Printer Friendly

 3.

 a.
-To bring a thought to mind by imagination or invention: No one before had thought of bifocal glasses.
+To bring a thought to mind by using the imagination: No one before had thought of bifocal glasses.

 b.
 To recall a thought or an image to mind: She thought of her childhood when she saw the movie.

-4. To believe; suppose: He thinks of himself as a wit.
+4. To have a belief, supposition, or opinion: He thinks of himself as a wit.
 It's later than you think.

 5. To have care or consideration: Think first of the ones you love.

-6. To dispose the mind in a given way: Do you think so?
+6. To use the mind in a certain way: He thinks just like you do—always worrying.

 adj.
 Informal